Michael-Nath/Michael-Nath.github.io/_pages/interests.md

 ## Research
 I wish to become an excellent scientist.
 I believe there's nothing more profound, not just by its nature but also its very implications, than unearthing insights about the world we live in.
 I want the world to have *everyday robots*, robust metal companions that augment our day-to-day activities, but also eliminate its annoyances.
 Therefore, I wish to discover as much about artificial general intelligence, and this is the science that I'm in love with.
 In particular, I am deeply interested in the intersection of **reinforcement learning** and **human-robotic interaction**.
-Research questions that I would have thought about include:
+Research questions that I have thought about include:

 - *How can reinforcement learning empower multimodal robotic agents in everyday tasks such as pathfinding, manipulation, and vision?*
 - *How can we leverage game theory to get robots with different objectives to "get along" with one another?*